 6. Tony Hawk’s Pro Skater 4

-Tony Hawk’s Pro Skater 4 wasn’t as impressive as the 3 titles that kicked off the series, and it was also the last arcade-style game before the Tony Hawk’s franchise leant more towards crazy storylines and more time off the skateboard.
-What’s more, the new gameplay elements, such as spine transfers, weren’t as ground breaking as the manual and revert moves added in Toby Hawk’s 2 and 3.
+Tony Hawk’s Pro Skater 4 wasn’t as impressive as the 3 titles that kicked off the series, and it was also the last arcade-style game before the Tony Hawk’s franchise leaned more towards crazy storylines and more time off the skateboard.
+What’s more, the new gameplay elements, such as spine transfers, weren’t as groundbreaking as the manual and revert moves added in Toby Hawk’s 2 and 3.
 Excellent game though, and one that I had a heck of a lot of fun with!
 A Metacritic score of 94% isn’t too shabby either.

 5. Tony Hawk’s Underground